carpentries-incubator/spreadsheet-humanities-lesson/01-format-data.md

 For instance, we have data from a survey of small mammals in a desert ecosystem.
 Different people have gone to the field and entered data in to a spreadsheet.
-They keep track of things like species, plot, weight, sex and date collected.
+They keep track of things like EEBO id, authors, the tags assigned by the editors and pages.

 If they were to keep track of the data like this: